Parametrized constant-depth quantum neuron: Demonstration on Toy Classification Problems

 Finally, we demonstrate the physical feasibility of the previous numerical solutions through a proof-of-concept experiment on a quantum simulator.
 We address here the two classification problems used in~\cite{mangini_CVQN}: Diagonal blobs targeting the class Center and Concentric circles targeting the class Inner.
 The quantum neuron solutions for those two problems are then implemented in quantum circuits that are executed on the Qiskit QASM simulator.

-To estimate the quantum neuron activation for a given pair of vectors, we take the proportion of 1's in the circuit outputs after twenty thousand executions of the circuit.
-Thus, each quantum neuron is executed twenty thousand times for each input vector of each classification problem to estimate the activation with respect to the corresponding best weight vector.
-Twenty thousand executions of three quantum neurons applied in two classification problems of a hundred samples each give twelve million circuit executions.
-Nevertheless, finite numbers of execution can cause small errors in the activation estimates.
+To estimate the quantum neuron activation for a given pair of vectors, we took the proportion of 1's in the circuit outputs after 20,000 executions of the circuit.
+Thus, each quantum neuron is executed 20,000 times for each input vector of each classification problem to estimate the activation with respect to the corresponding best weight vector.
+The amount of circuit executions for 3 quantum neurons applied in 2 classification problems of 100 samples each is 12,000,000.
+Nevertheless, finite numbers of execution can still cause small errors in the activation estimates.

 After estimating the activation, we can compute the circuit-generated AUC ROC of each quantum neuron for each classification problem on the quantum simulator.
 Those circuit-generated values of AUC ROC are contrasted in Figure~\ref{fig:aucroc_on_simulator}.
 The blue bars represent the CVQN, the orange bars represent the CDQN, and the green bars represent the PCDQN.
-In fact, the quantum neurons reproduce the reference values reported in Table~\ref{tab:max_aucroc} for those two problems.
-The CDQN and the PCDQN generate optimal results, while the CVQN is optimal in the first problem but generates an AUC ROC of about 0.82 in the second problem.
+In fact, the quantum neurons reproduced the reference values reported in Table~\ref{tab:toy_max_aucroc} for those two problems.
+The CDQN and the PCDQN generated optimal results, while the CVQN was optimal in the first problem but generated an AUC ROC of about 0.82 in the second problem.
 Therefore, the quantum neuron solutions are validated by the circuit realizations in the quantum simulator.